 If you, or a loved one, have sustained a serious injury or illness due to the negligence of another party, you may be entitled to compensation and other personal damages.
 At Greathouse Trial Law, Riah Greathouse has recovered millions in retribution for his injured clients.
 Despite the uncertain times, Greathouse Trial Law is committed to advocating for fair compensation for clients all over the Atlanta area.

 Insurance Companies Increase Fraud Investigations

 Facing narrowed profit margins, insurance companies have renewed priority in investigating insurance fraud claims and minimizing their liability to pay a settlement to injured parties.
-Insurance companies are always looking for fraud and economic crises, such as the fallout from Coronavirus, often lead to a surge in fraudulent claims.
-For this reason, accident victims can expect to encounter ongoing scrutiny and inquiry into their claims during and after COVID-19.
+Insurance companies are always looking for fraud and economic crises, such as the fallout from Coronavirus, which often leads to a surge in fraudulent claims.
+For this reason, accident victims can expect to encounter ongoing scrutiny and inquiry into their claims during and after covid-19 impact personal injury cases.

 Any truck accident lawyer, auto accident lawyer, slip and fall lawyer, and medical malpractice lawyer will tell you documentation of medical treatment is one of the single most important elements to building a strong injury claim.